soft-robotics-simulators/soft-robotics-simulators.github.io/index.md

 * [Papers](https://soft-robotics-simulators.github.io/papers), a list of papers related to soft robotic simulators and their applications.
 These papers can be easily added via a python script in our repository.
 * [Workshop](https://soft-robotics-simulators.github.io/workshop), details on our RoboSoft 2025 Workshop/Tutorial/Hackathon
-* [Libraries](https://soft-robotics-simulators.github.io/libraries), a curated list of known soft robotics simulator.
+* [Libraries](https://soft-robotics-simulators.github.io/libraries), a curated list of known soft robotics simulators.
 If you would like to add a simulator to the list please submit a pull request or contact the main contributors.

 # Main Contributors
 - John Rieffel, Union College